 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Thank you to my colleague for asking the question about this. (interpretation ends) First of all, I am unable to speak to the individual circumstances that were used as an example.
-You know obviously it is a concerning type of situation.
-So in terms of the Tammaativvik Boarding Home, the contract is held by the Nova Group, and so the Department of Health is continually working with Nova Group, as with all of our other boarding home contractors, to manage the service.
+I thank the member for asking the question about this. (interpretation ends) First of all, I am unable to speak to the individual circumstances that were used as an example.
+Obviously, it is a concerning type of situation.

-So I can say that working along with the contractor, they have made improvements recently where they have, right across the board, where we have identified the issues of staffing, the food services, transportation, accommodations, security, as well as environmental safety.
-They do have new training programs in place for their staff.
-However, I am unable to say whether, to what degree the cultural orientation is part of that training. (interpretation) Thank you, Mr. Speaker.
+In terms of the Tammaativvik Boarding Home, the contract is held by the Nova Group and so the Department of Health is continually working with the Nova Group, as with all of our other boarding home contractors, to manage the service.
+I can say that, working along with the contractor, they have made improvements recently right across the board where we have identified issues around staffing, the food services, transportation, accommodations, security, as well as environmental safety and they do have new training programs in place for their staff.
+However, I am unable to say to what degree the cultural orientation is part of that training. (interpretation) Thank you, Mr. Speaker.